-• Good-Till-Crossing (GTX) orders are deleted in the transition to an auction state.
-GTX orders are available for Volume Discovery Orders (ch.4.6) only.
+Good-Till-Crossing (GTX) orders are deleted in the transition to an auction state.
+GTX orders are available for Volume Discovery Orders only (see chapter 4.6).

 4.1.4 Order Identification

 When a new order is accepted by T7, the system assigns it an Exchange Order ID.
 The exchange order ID is guaranteed to be unique among all orders and quotes of the same product within a market that have an open quantity on the same business day.